f5devcentral/f5-agility-labs-nginx/docs/class10/module2/lab2/lab2.rst

 Wait for the environment to be GREEN
 ====================================

 #.
-Switch back to your Infrastructure Environment screen.
+Switch back to your Infrastructure Workspace screen.
 And check the ``Job Status``

-   .. note :: If you don't see the column ``Job Status``, scroll to the right; the column is hidden because of the Win10 RDP low résolution.
+   .. note :: If you don't see the column ``Job Status``, scroll to the right; the column is hidden because of the Win10 RDP low resolution.

 #.
 Wait till it passes to ``Success``.
 This can take several minutes.